 - Some medicines can affect how brinzolamide works.
 Tell your doctor if you are taking other medicine to treat glaucoma.

 - Wait at least 10 minutes after you use this medicine before you use any other eye medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, an eye infection, or other eye problems.
-Tell your doctor if you plan to have eye surgery.
-Tell your doctor if you are allergic to sulfa drugs.
+- Tell your doctor if you are pregnant or breastfeeding, you are allergic to sulfa drugs, or you have kidney disease, an eye infection, or other eye problems.

-- This medicine may cause some people to have blurred vision for a short time.
-Be careful when driving, using machines, or doing anything else that could be dangerous if you cannot see properly.
+- This medicine may cause you to have blurred vision for a short time.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.

 - Even though this medicine is used as an eyedrop, your body will absorb the medicine, and this may cause side effects in your mouth, nose, or other body areas.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: